 - 7. Are there related offenses?

-1. What is continuous sexual abuse of a child?
+1. How is “continuous sexual abuse of a child” defined?

 A prosecutor must prove the following to convict a person of continuous sexual abuse of a child: